andreirtaylor/securedchat/README.md

 On client side, invoke:
 java SecureChat –client
 After starting up, the client will ask for the desired configuration like above.
-Enter the configuration After establishing the connection, the client will receive a message from server and attempt to decrypt it.
+Enter the configuration After establishing the connection, the client will receive a message from the server and attempts to decrypt it.
 In this example, it successfully decrypted String “Hello World!”

 ![](assets/Client.png)